zhangxijing97/INFO7375_NeuralNetworks_AI/README.md

                 self.weights += lr * error * inputs
 ```

-In your weight update formula:
+In the weight update formula:

 `self.weights += lr * error * features`

 - `error` is the difference between actual and predicted output, guiding the update direction.
+In this case, `error` can only be `0`, `1`, or `-1`.
 - `features` represents the input, indicating which inputs contributed to the error.
 - `lr` (learning rate) controls the size of the adjustment.